maurelian/devcon4/README.md

 ### Exercise 2 - Cheating on CTFs with Mythril Classic

 Mythril Classic has a few extra tricks up its sleeve.
-In the [second exercise](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise2), we'll look at a the `Tokensale` contract from [CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
+In the [second exercise](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise2), we'll look at the `Tokensale` contract from [CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
 The source code of that contract is in the `exercise2` directory.

 The question is, does it have any vulnerabilities?
 Let's do a quick Mythril Classic run to find out:

 ```
 $ myth -x exercise2/contracts/Tokensale.sol